I use the Obsidian application to take notes for my blog.

 There it is, a note that Obsidian has deleted.
 I deleted the notes manually.

+What I learned here is not only about Obsidian and how it relates with Mac OS system trash.
 You can also use the method above to check if an application you installed on an external hard drive dumped (deleted) files to the system Trash located on the volume where the application resides.